sisihagen/website/content/en/blog/2019/12/we-are-the-perpetrators.md

 title: "We are the perpetrators"
 date: 2019-12-12
 tags: "Society"
+geo: "World"
+draft: false
 shorttext: "In a society based on warfare, we must confront the war-mongering active, to be their accomplices."
-draft: false
 lang: en
 cover: "society"
 ---